plopezmp/LBTM/README.md

 # LBTM
 Multiclass-Traffic-RFID-Simulator

 Simulates the operation in supermarket and hospital plant with different traffic classes.
-The implementation is carried out through the [Netlogo](https://ccl.northwestern.edu/netlogo/) platform.
+The implementation is carried out through the [Netlogo](https://ccl.northwestern.edu/netlogo/) modeling environment.

 - *hospital.nlogo* is the main simulator for the dense RFID network for the hospital scenario.
 - *supermarket.nlogo* is the main simulator for the dense RFID network for the grocery shop scenario.